metapolator/metapolator/interaction-design.md

 ## Expert Evaluation

-Notes of interest of the evaluation of earlier Metapolator prototypes and other font editors.

-Using the user scenarios as a guide and the functionality overview as a checklist, a review of how earlier Metapolator UIs realized the product vision.
-From this, a report with the good, the bad and and the ugly of previous UIs, followed by further analysis and the start of actual design processes.
+Using the user scenarios as a guide and the functionality overview as a checklist, a review of how other font editor UIs realized the product vision.
+From this, a report with the good, the bad and the ugly, followed by further analysis and the start of actual design processes.

 * [Notes on v1](https://plus.google.com/+petersikking/posts/arem8tPjK7z)
 * [Eben Sorkin Comments](https://plus.google.com/106288796449831139244/posts/W874iEgTcxM)